 Sometimes older computers aren’t worth trying to repair or save.

-Either it’s ancient, or to fix it would cost far more than it’s worth to you.
+Either it’s ancient, or fixing it would cost far more than it’s worth to you.
 If that’s the case, here are the top ways to give this computer another chance.

 Just because it’s broken doesn’t mean you can’t sell it!
 Early 2021 saw a drought of computer parts available, and this shortage stretched well into the year.